therealjawss/aoc2020/README.md

 ﻿# Advent of Code 2022
 ## [Day01](https://adventofcode.com/2022/day/1)
 Nice easy start to advent of code!
 Improved my batch file a bit to include the year this time.
+[Here](https://github.com/therealjawss/aoc2020/blob/main/2022/Day01/Program.cs) is my solution.

 # Advent of Code 2021